 Layla Weighted Blanket for Better Rest

 It’s hard to find a better weighted blanket for sleep than the Layla Weighted Blanket.
-Our cozy comforter is filled with 100% glass beads that are quiet and totally washable.
-One side of the Layla Weighted Blanket is soft cotton and the other side is covered in minky fur.
+Our cozy blanket is filled with 100% glass beads that are quiet and totally washable.
+One side of the Layla Weighted Blanket is soft cotton and the other side is covered in mink-like fur.

 Our weighted blankets for sleep issues are available in multiple sizes and weights, ranging from 15-25 pounds.
-The general recommendation for weighted blankets is that you buy one at least 10% of your body weight.
+The general recommendation for a weighted blanket weight is around 10% of your body weight.
 Our blankets are designed to be slightly smaller than standard size mattresses, so they don’t droop over the end and get pulled down (dang gravity!) in the middle of the night.

-If you still have questions about using a weighted blanket for sleep issues or insomnia, check out the Layla Weighted Blanket today give it a chance.
+If you still have questions about using a weighted blanket for sleep issues or insomnia, review our weighted blanket buying guide and check out the Layla Weighted Blanket today give it a chance.
 You can keep it for 120 nights and if you don’t like it (we think you will) or you need a new size, send it back for free!